findkit/findkit/packages/docs/docs/ui/patterns/embedding/offset.md

 - There's a close button
 - The close button can be focused using keyboard
-- Fetching status is indicated
+- Search fetch status is indicated
+- Lazy loading status is not actually that important because it can load in the background while the user types search terms

 These can be implemented using the methods and events exposed by the `FindkitUI` instance like in the demo below or in the slot overrides.